cf73/humanity/content/collections/pages/democracy.md

         content:
           -
             type: text
-            text: 'We must not take our democracy for granted.
-Let the content on this page guide you into a path of creative action!'
+            text: 'We must not take our democracies for granted.
+Let the content on this page guide you to a path of creative action!'
     type: interstitial_text
     enabled: true
   -
     id: lua4xfns
-    commencement_speech: fab94cb3-0c49-48a3-af62-e8ea16f88bc3
+    commencement_speech: 6a360ee3-019d-4dee-b075-4e5aeacce306
     type: commencement_speech
     enabled: true
 ---